OliviaYXY/PumpControl/README.md

 Step 2.
 Check rows according to the number of the pumps need to be used;

 Step 3.
-Tap the diameters or flow rate then click "*Set Select*" to send the change to the control station;
+Enter the required parameters then click "*Set Select*" to send the change to the control station;

 Step 4.
 Using "*Run Select*" or "*Stop Select*" to control the status of the pumps.